UniHosted at UniFi World Conference

 Table of Contents

-Ownership Transfer
+Ownership transfer

 Ownership transfer of UniFi Controllers is necessary in various scenarios, such as when an organization's IT staff changes, or when upgrading to new hardware.
 Understanding how to properly transfer ownership makes sure that network operations continue without interruption.

-Steps for Transferring Ownership
+Steps for transferring ownership

 The process for transferring ownership differs depending on the type of UniFi setup you have.
 Here's how you can transfer ownership for UniFi OS-compatible consoles and self-hosted UniFi Network Servers: